Albert Schluter

 In the 1960s he joined the Australian Labor Party and started the Springfield Branch of the ALP.
 Although standing as a Labor candidate in 1969 and 1972 he was unsuccessful but undeterred.

 In the 1970s he organised fund raising activities for the Red Cross and Salvation Army.
 He introduced Hobart to German playwrights as president of the Hobart Repertory Theatre and presented German classical composers on the local community radio station 92.1FM.

 In 1979 he was appointed to the Migrant Settlement Council for Tasmania.

 In 1982 he was awarded the Order of Australia Medal "For service to the community and to migrant welfare."
 With funding reduced to the Good Neighbour Council his role moved to that of chair of the Multicultural Council of Tasmania in the 1990s that embodied numerous ethnic communities that had a stronger voice.

 Schlüter was a mover and shaker within the Tasmanian community.
 Never one to be backward in coming forward he frequently cornered politicians as to their views and accountability on ethnic affairs.
 A favourite story relates to Albert putting his comments to poetry at otherwise boring conferences.
 He was a favourite with the media for his frank opinions.
 He was a frequent visitor to Canberra and regularly sought out for his advice on multicultural matters.
 Albert was an active member of the Federated Ethnic Communities Council of Australia.
 Soon after he turned 80 FECCA had been left without staff in Canberra so he left his home state of Tasmania and went and staffed it by himself.

 He was outspoken on the policies of Pauline Hanson's One Nation Party and likened their racist policies to that of Nazi Germany.
 He was not popular with her supporters.

-He died in Hobart.
-An extraordinary community worker he was regularly recognized by the community and leaves a legacy of change and empowerment to multicultural Australia.
+He died in Hobart in 2007.

 Con Pagonis, past Director of Immigration in Hobart established the biannual Albert Schlüter Scholarship in 2020 awarded to outstanding young leaders allowing them to attend and present at the Federated Ethnic Community Council conferences.